locatable/splittable-docs/terms-and-conditions.md

 Charges for the Utility Service shall be split equally between the House members, unless otherwise agreed.
 Each House member will receive an individual invoice for the Utility Service on the first business day of the Billing Cycle (each an **Invoice**).
 A "business day" is a day other than Saturday or Sunday or a public holiday in England.
 The Invoice is viewable in the app.
 Each Invoice will contain details of the date that payment is due (**Due Date**).

-Each Invoice will contain details of the date that payment is due (**Due Date**).
+When the Invoice becomes due, we will attempt to charge each individual automatically, using an active Direct Debit mandate or bank card, as available.
+All House members will be sent a billing summary to the email address provided during sign up, outlining any success or failure to collect funds.
 If there are sufficient funds in each House member's wallet, the Invoices for the Utility Service shall be automatically settled on the Due Date.

 #### Joint and Several Liability